neoc-lang/NeOC/goals.md

 ## const by default

-while it can be annoying it can save you from enough careless mistakes to be worth while. the other factor to consider is that const by default is easier to optimize for.
+while it can be annoying it can save you from enough careless mistakes to be worthwhile. the other factor to consider is that const by default is easier to optimize for.

 ## type bound functions